 Of course, once it arrives, you’ll have to unload and assemble it.
 But, even that won’t be the problem.
 Just follow the same steps in reverse, and you won’t have trouble.

-When in doubt, go with the pro’s
+When in doubt about how to approach piano moving, go with the professionals

 Piano moving does sound easy on paper.
 Still, the real deal is quite difficult to pull off.
 Therefore, if you’re not absolutely, 100% certain that you can do it, it’s better not to risk it.
 Instead, let professional piano movers handle it.
 That way, you can rest easy, knowing that your precious instrument is in safe hands.